thehui87/Learning-Godot/import_textures.md

 ### OK you _might_ want to import them.

-So, if you have read the previous tutorial basically using the texture importer gives you more finer grained control on how textures are imported.
-If you want to change flags such as repeat, filter, mip-maps, fix edges, etc _**PER texture**_, importing them is the best way to accomplish this.
-For the bulk, it's probably more comfortable to use the methods in the above mentioned link.
+So, if you have read the previous tutorial on the texture exporter, the texture importer gives you more finer grained control on how textures are imported.
+If you want to change flags such as repeat, filter, mip-maps, fix edges, etc _**PER texture**_, importing them is the best way to accomplish this (since you can't save such flags in a standard image file).

 ### Lack of MipMaps